 If you are using a screen reader with G Suite, Google recommends to use the following screen reader and browser combinations:

-- JAWS or NVDA with Firefox ESR
+- JAWS or NVDA with Firefox or Google Chrome

 - Apple VoiceOver with Google Chrome